jariperttunen/Rextensions/README.md

 makes vector addition in R style and returns the result vector back to C.

-The second example creates one matrix in C, sends the matrix data as column-first to R function, creates R matrix and performs  matrix addition in R style and returns the result matrix back to C.
+The second example creates one matrix in C, sends the matrix data as column-first to R function, that creates R matrix and performs  matrix addition in R style and returns the result matrix back to C.

 The third example creates one matrix in C, sends the matrix data as row-first to R function that creates (column-first) R matrix to match the row-first data for proper indexing in R.